GAN Inversion: A Survey: Preliminaries

 \textbf{ImageNet}~\cite{russakovsky2015imagenet} is a large-scale hand-annotated dataset for visual object recognition research and contains more than 14 million images with more than 20,000 categories.

 \textbf{CelebA}~\cite{liu2015faceattributes} is a large-scale face attribute dataset consisting of 200K celebrity images with 40 attribute annotations each.
-CelebA, together with its succeeding CelebA-HQ~\cite{karras2017progressive}, CelebAMask-HQ~\cite{CelebAMask-HQ}, and CelebA-Spoof~\cite{CelebA-Spoof}, are widely used in face image generation and manipulation.
+CelebA, together with its succeeding CelebA-HQ~\cite{karras2017progressive}, and CelebAMask-HQ~\cite{CelebAMask-HQ}, are widely used in face image generation and manipulation.

-\textbf{Flickr-Faces-HQ} (FFHQ)~\cite{karras2019style,karras2020analyzing} is a high-quality image dataset of human faces crawled from Flickr, which consists of 70,000 high-quality human face images of $1024 \times 1024$ pixels and contains considerable variation in terms of age, ethnicity, and image background.
+\textbf{Flickr-Faces-HQ} (FFHQ)~\cite{karras2019style} is a high-quality image dataset of human faces crawled from Flickr, which consists of 70,000 high-quality human face images of $1024 \times 1024$ pixels and contains considerable variation in terms of age, ethnicity, and image background.

 \textbf{LSUN}~\cite{yu2015lsun} contains approximately one million labeled images for each of 10 scene categories (\eg, bedroom, church, or tower) and 20 object classes (\eg, bird, cat, or bus).
 The church and bedroom scene images and car and bird object images are commonly used in the GAN inversion methods.